Richard Prince: Spiritual America

 In November 1983, Prince along with then girlfriend Kimberley Fine opened a short-lived art gallery named Spiritual America in New York's Lower East Side.
 The only initial exhibit was a photograph of the same name, which was a photograph of one of Garry Gross' photos of 10-year-old Brooke Shields standing naked in a bathtub, displayed in a "cheap gold frame".
 Prince himself referred to the image as an "extremely complicated photo of a naked girl who looks like a boy made up to look like a woman".
-The galley had another show entitled "POP", though the contents of both this exhibition and the closing of the gallery some time later remain uncertain.
+The gallery had another show entitled "POP", though the contents of both this exhibition and the closing of the gallery some time later remain uncertain.

 Despite initially only attracting a singular brief press mention, the namesake photo however has had a longer legacy.
 When a Prince print of Shields was included in his 2009 Spiritual America exhibit at the Tate Modern, it created a stir.
 It was removed from an exhibition after a warning from the police.
 Prince created a numbered series of 10 prints (and two artists proofs) measuring 20 inches by 24 inches (50.8 cm x 60.9 cm) of his reproduction of the Gross/Shields photo.
 In May 2014, copy #10 of Prince's reproduction of the Gross photo was auctioned off by Christie's, fetching a price of $3.97 million.
-This surpassed his previous high for a photo of $3.4 million, set at Sotheby’s New York in 2007.
+This surpassed his previous high for a photo of $3.4 million, set at Sotheby's New York in 2007.

 Untitled Cowboys

-Untitled (Cowboy) has since been credited by Time Magazine as one of the "Top 100 most influential images of all time."
+Untitled (Cowboy) has since been credited by Time magazine as one of the "Top 100 most influential images of all time."
 The image is set in the Western U.S., in an arid landscapes with stone outcrops flanked by cacti and tumbleweeds, with a backdrop of sunset.
 The advertisements were staged with the utmost attention to detail.
 Taken from Marlboro cigarette advertisements of the Marlboro Man, they represent an idealized figure of American masculinity and question how original and realistic the commercial depiction of a "macho man on the horse" is.
 The Marlboro Man was the iconic equivalent of later brands like Ralph Lauren, which used the polo pony image to identify and associate its brand.
 "Every week.
 I'd see one and be like, Oh that's mine, Thank you," Prince stated in an interview.
 Prince extrapolated in conversation with Steve Lafreiniere published in Artforum in 2003: "I had limited technical skills regarding the camera.
 Actually I had no skills.
 I played the camera.
 I used a cheap commercial lab to blow up the pictures.
 I made editions of two.
 I never went into a darkroom."